kchu25/SEQ2EXPdata.jl/README.md

 - Stores your sequences and their expression labels together, so you don't have to juggle multiple arrays.
 - Makes sure your data is consistent (all sequences the same length, labels match up, etc.).
 - Lets you add feature names for your labels if you want.
+- Optionally computes consensus sequences from your sequence data; useful when e.g. the dataset is a mutagenesis study.

 ## Quick Start